 Former Senior Executive Vice President,

-Cicconi currently serves as a director of El Paso Electric Company, the American Council on Germany, the National Archives Foundation, and as a fellow at the U.S. Chamber of Commerce.
-He is a member of the Presidential Leadership Scholars Advisory Committee, the U.S. Commerce Department’s Digital Economy Board of Advisors, the University of Texas at Austin Development Board, and is vice president of the George Bush Presidential Library Foundation.
+Cicconi currently serves as a Director of El Paso Electric Company, the National Archives Foundation, and as a fellow at the U.S. Chamber of Commerce.
+He is a member of the Presidential Leadership Scholars Advisory Committee, the University of Texas at Austin Development Board, and is Vice President of the George Bush Presidential Library Foundation.
 In the past, Cicconi served as a presidential appointee to the UNESCO Review Advisory Committee and to the Administrative Conference of the United States, and also chaired the finance committee for the commissioning of USS GEORGE H.W.
 BUSH (CVN 77).

 Cicconi earned a Bachelor of Arts degree from the University of Texas at Austin in 1974 and a Doctor of Jurisprudence degree from the University of Texas School of Law in 1977.
 He is a member of the District of Columbia Bar and the State Bar of Texas.